Skip Navigation

 ACCT 411 | 3 Credits

 Course Desc: Prerequisite: ACCT 311.
-An examination of ethical behavior in organizations and for the accounting and auditing professions.
+An examination of the importance of ethical behavior in organizations and for the accounting and auditing professions.
 The goal is to identify ethical dilemmas, research regulations, and apply problem-solving methodology to resolve unethical situations.
 Discussion covers the AICPA Code of Professional Conduct and the ethical codes and requirements of other standard-setting organizations.
-Corporate governance, sustainability, and legal and regulatory obligations are explored within an ethical framework, including philosophical models and ethical theories, as well as within environmental, social, and governance (ESG) criteria.
+Corporate governance and legal and regulatory obligations are explored within an ethical framework.
+Issues related to accounting ethics and professionalism are examined and analyzed using philosophical models and ethical theories.

 Federal Income Tax II